 Intel to acquire ethernet fabric provider Barefoot Networks

-Intel Data Centre Group executive vice president and general manager Navin Shenoy announced the acquisition this week.
+Intel Data Center Group executive vice president and general manager Navin Shenoy announced the acquisition this week.
 Writing about Barefoot Networks, he says that the company specialises in the programmability and flexibility necessary to meet the performance and ever-changing needs of the hyperscale cloud.

-“Upon close, the addition of Barefoot Networks will support our focus on end-to-end cloud networking and infrastructure leadership, and will allow Intel to continue to deliver on new workloads, experiences and capabilities for our data centre customers.”
+“Upon close, the addition of Barefoot Networks will support our focus on end-to-end cloud networking and infrastructure leadership, and will allow Intel to continue to deliver on new workloads, experiences and capabilities for our data center customers.”

 Barefoot Networks, which is based in California, United States, is led by CEO Craig Barratt.
 Shenoy says that the Barefoot Networks team complements Intel’s existing connectivity offerings.